kbterm/kubeterm/README.md

 # Kubeterm

-Kubeterm is a graphical (GUI) management tool for kubernetes clusters.
+Kubeterm is a graphical management tool for kubernetes clusters.
 It provides good visibility into kubernetes cluster to enable user manage cluster resource and applications easily, and do troubleshooting actions.

 As a application runnning locally, it doesn't require anything installed in the cluster.
 Multiple platforms, including desktop and mobile device, are supported.